dewbror/breakanoid/README.md

 TODO
 ----
-- Change name of deletion_queue to deletion_stack.
+- Add NULL checks to vulkan_swapchain.c.
 - Fix "clone_dependencies.bat".
 - Improve the "How to Build" section.